Get Help Today(877) 648-4288

 Decide What Your Rehab Needs And Goals Are

 Addiction is a disease that virtually affects all aspects of a person’s life.
 The right rehabilitation center should offer a variety of treatment plans that target specific needs and any behaviors that you would like to address.
 To figure out what exactly your needs are, take some time to think about the kinds of things that you would like to be different in your life and any behaviors that you would like to change.
 Once you identify those aspects that you want to change or improve on, the next step is determining the timeline to achieve those goals during your recovery journey.
-What would you like to accomplish over the first few weeks or months (short-term goals), the next six-twelve months (medium-length goals), and over the next few years (long-term goals)?
+What would you like to accomplish over the first few weeks or months (short-term goals), the next 6-12 months (medium-length goals), and over the next few years (long-term goals)?
 For most potential patients, the single most important thing to consider is whether or not they are ready to get clean and sober.

 Many potential treatment seekers struggle to clearly identify their goals, and that’s totally fine.
 For that reason, it is highly advised to contact a treatment provider and complete a substance abuse evaluation.
 A treatment provider will be able to assist in identifying goals and learning how to accomplish them.

 One example of a need that should be identified is chronic pain.
 Someone with chronic pain should seek a treatment program that specializes in pain management and provides alternative holistic therapies such as meditation, acupuncture, massage therapy, and chiropractic services.
 Another example is co-occurring mental health disorders.
 Someone with a dual diagnosis should seek a treatment program that offers both substance abuse and mental health treatment.